When you have a senior with is frail and weak, especially when it comes to getting up and walking, it is time to make your home more elderly friendly.

 My mom already use a 4 leg walking cane but as her legs got more weak and she was more wobbly, I snuck out and bought a walker (walking frame), wheelchair and bedside commode.
 I wrote in more full detail in this article in my Health Blog.

 For an older person…. it is time to use a walking stick when one has less energy in the legs.
-With time, as one start to suffer from balance issue, and you notice that your parents or a senior is more wobbly and unstable when walking even with a cane, constantly reaching for the wall, edge or a chair for support and is moving very slowly, it is time that they need to use a walker or walking frame as per below:
+With time, as one start to suffer from balance issue, and you notice that your parents or a senior is more wobbly and unstable when walking even with a cane, constantly reaching for the wall, edge or a chair for support and is moving very slowly, it is time that they need to use a walker or walking frame.

 Get the items ready once you noticed the symptoms.
 Prevention is better than cure.
 I have heard a few horror stories from my mom’s friends (firsthand) and friend’s friends who broke their hip, or knees or injured their back requiring a massive (and expensive) operation to fix followed by months of recovery.
 And a lot of money.
 A hip replacement operation costs between RM30k- RM40k in a private hospital in Malaysia (according to two of my mom’s friends, the government hospital do not perform that procedure and even if there is, there is a long waiting list.
 The immense pain is already killing them).